5T33Z0/OC-Little-Translated/README.md

 ### DISCLAIMER
 The methods and techniques presented in this repo are based on utilizing the official OpenCore release and its features alongside Kexts, SSDTs, Device Properties and other tools to enable/disable devices and features in macOS to get a *proper* working system which is ACPI conform!

-**OC-Little Translated** does not consider patching the `DSDT` an *appropriate* measure to get a "Real Vanilla Hackintosh".
-In fact, it's quite the opposite, as discussed [here](https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/?do=findComment&comment=2790870):
+**OC-Little Translated** does not consider patching the `DSDT` an *appropriate* measure to get the "Real Vanilla Hackintosh" experience.
+In fact, it's quite the opposite, as explained [here](https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/?do=findComment&comment=2790870):

 > MaLd0n's implications that you need a custom DSDT to add and remove (well, remove yes, but disabling is good enough in virtually all cases) devices is **incorrect**.
 Aside from those claims, most device rename changes (probably also things you considered „missing“) are also not needed, as they are performed by Lilu and its plug-ins.
 This approach is a lot safer than previous ACPI renames as dumb find-replace patches can yield false positives, the kext approach cannot.